AdobeDocs/workfront.en/help/manage-work/projects/manage-projects/recalculate-project-timeline.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Automatic recalculation

 By default, project timelines are automatically recalculated daily when the project scope changes or every night.
-The `Workfront administrator` determines whether to automatically calculate timelines every night or with every scope change by managing the Timelines settings in the Project&nbsp;Preferences area of Setup.
+The Workfront administrator determines whether to automatically calculate timelines every night or with every scope change by managing the Timelines settings in the Project&nbsp;Preferences area of Setup.
 For more information, see [Configure timeline recalculations for projects](../../../administration-and-setup/set-up-workfront/configure-system-defaults/configure-timeline-recalculations-projects.md).

 >[!NOTE]
 >